 If you have investment options (as in a variable life insurance policy), the amount going into the cash value will be divided among the investment or fixed accounts you select.
 Any fees or charges for the policy are taken out of the cash value or the premiums.

 It’s important to review how taking a policy loan or a withdrawal from the cash value might impact the policy.
 In some cases, it can put it at risk of lapse or diminish the death benefit.
-There can also be adverse tax implications depending on how you manage the withdrawal or loan.

 Payment of the Death Benefit

 Payment of the death benefit happens when you die.
-Your beneficiary will receive the full value of the death benefit, whether you die five years into the policy or at the end of a long life.
+Your beneficiary (or beneficiaries) will receive the full value of the death benefit, whether you die five years into the policy or at the end of a long life.
 If your policy has a cash value, your beneficiary will usually not get the death benefit and the cash value.
 However, some policies are designed to pay out both the face value and the accumulated cash value.
 If this feature is important to you, be sure to discuss it with an insurance agent before you purchase a policy.

 Most, if not all, life policies have a two-year contestability period.
 If you die within the first two years after the policy is issued, the insurer can review your application for material errors and potentially deny your claim.
 A claim for death as a result of suicide may also be denied during the contestability period.

 Permanent life policies have a date at which they mature, such as age 100 or 121.
 If your policy matures, the life insurance company will pay you, at minimum, the full cash value of the policy, thereby terminating the coverage and creating a taxable event.
 Different policies handle policy maturity differently.

 Types of Permanent Life Insurance